jozhw/dlio_ecrrelation/README.md

 ```

 If the path of the pip is within the venv, then you are set to run `pip install -r requirements.txt`
-This will install of the the dependencies necessary.
+This should install all of the necessary dependencies.

 ### Using Docker